top of page

 Step 1: Choose a Strong, Distinctive Name

-Pick a name that’s unique and easy to protect.
-Trademark law favors originality.
+Select a name that is unique and easy to protect.
+Trademark law favours originality.

 Levels of distinctiveness:

-2. Arbitrary – real words used out of context (Apple for computers)
+2. Arbitrary – real words used out of context (e.g., Apple for computers)

-4. Descriptive – directly describes product (Fast Cleaners)
+4. Descriptive – directly describes the product (e.g., Fast Cleaners)

 The stronger the name, the stronger the protection.